Deployment options for admins for Office for Mac

 Whichever deployment method you decide to use, the following information can help you plan your Office for Mac deployment.

 What's new: Before you deploy, review the information about what's new for admins in Office for Mac.
-This includes information about system requirements, language support, and new features.
+This article includes information about system requirements, language support, and new features.

 Activation: To use Office for Mac, it needs to be activated.
 Before you deploy, review the information about how activation works in Office for Mac.